 The Education and Teaching Theme supports a number of informal workshops and symposia throughout the year.
-Events are hosted across the country to enable as many of our Members as possible to attend.
 The aim of these events is to promote the sharing of best practice in all aspects of teaching, learning and assessment: from laboratory and project-based work, to lectures and small group tutorials.

 Feedback from the workshops to The Society’s Committees is a key factor in influencing Society policy and identifying future activities and initiatives.

-The next workshop will be hosted by Dr Graham Christie and Dr Gerhard May, both at the University of Dundee.
-The workshop is entitled ‘Undergraduate lab skills, practical and project provision in the Life Sciences’.
+The most recent workshop was hosted by Dr Graham Christie and Dr Gerhard May, both at the University of Dundee.

 This workshop has received additional sponsorship from the Biochemical Society.